-Cocaine is a highly addictive stimulant drug.
+Cocaine is a highly addictive stimulant drug (National Institute on Drug Abuse, 2024).
 Users take it for its mood-enhancing and euphoric effects.
 A person can become addicted to cocaine after only one use because it is so addictive.
 Signs of cocaine addiction include cravings, weight loss, paranoia, lying or stealing money to get more cocaine, and failing to uphold responsibilities.

 Cocaine affects dopamine, a natural chemical your brain makes, and essentially hijacks your body’s reward center.
 A person with a substance use disorder sees cocaine as a reward, which makes the brain want more.

-It has become more common for dealers and manufacturers to “cut” the drug with chemical agents due to a number of reasons.
-For one, cocaine is a very expensive drug and by adding in another substance, they can make it look like the user is getting more than they really are.
-Another reason they do this can be to intensify the high so the user will become hooked more quickly, driving them to purchase more in a shorter time-frame.
+It has become more common for dealers and manufacturers to “cut” the drug with chemical agents due to several reasons.
+For one, cocaine is a very expensive drug, and by adding in another substance, they can make it look like the user is getting more than they really are.
+Another reason they do this is to intensify the high so the user becomes hooked more quickly, driving them to purchase more in a shorter timeframe.

 Where Cocaine Comes From

-Cocaine is made from leaves harvested from the coca plant, which is indigenous to South America.
-It has a number of alkaloid compounds and has been a staple of Andean life for thousands of years.
+Cocaine is made from leaves harvested from the coca plant, which is indigenous to South America (Biondich and Joslin, 2016).
+It has several alkaloid compounds and has been a staple of Andean life for thousands of years.
 Miners and others who work in the Andes chew on the leaves to help them cope with the altitude.

 One of the alkaloids found in the coca leaf is cocaine, which is a stimulant.
 Cocaine is extracted and sold in many forms.
 The most common forms are a white powder as well as a crystalline form that is referred to as “crack” cocaine.
 Users of these substances consume them by snorting, smoking, or injecting the drug into their bodies.